awslabs/multi-model-server/examples/ssd/README.md

 I1025 08:22:14 5986 /usr/local/lib/python2.7/dist-packages/dms/mxnet_model_server.py:start_model_serving:88] Service started at 127.0.0.1:8080
 ```
 Awesome! we have successfully exported a pre-trained MXNet model, extended DMS with custom preprocess/postprocess and started a inference service.

+`Note:` In this example, DMS loads the .model file from the local file system.
+However, you can also store the archive (.model file) over a network-accessible storage such as AWS S3, and use a URL such as http:// or s3:// to indicate the model location.
+DMS is capable of loading the model archive over such URLs as well.

 ## Step 7 - Test sample inference